Museum Island: Expansion under the Prussian kings and development until 1918

+World War II, postwar period and the Cold War (1945–1990)

 The Prussian collections became separated during the Cold War during the division of the city, but were reunited after German reunification, with the exception of some art and artifacts removed after World War II by Allied troops.
 These include the Priam's Treasure, also called the gold of Troy, excavated by Heinrich Schliemann in 1873, then smuggled out of Turkey to Berlin and smuggled out of Germany to Moscow.
 Today it is kept at the Pushkin Museum in Moscow.

+Reunification and strategic reorientation (1990s)

 As for the city's major museums, it took much of the 1990s for a consensus to emerge that Museum Island's buildings should be restored and modernized, with General Director Wolf-Dieter Dube's cautious plan for their use finally approved in January 1999.
 Then, six months later, Peter-Klaus Schuster took over and set in motion a far more ambitious program intended to turn Museum Island into a Louvre on the Spree.

 The federal government pledged $20 million a year through 2010 for projects to enhance Berlin's prestige and UNESCO declared the island a World Heritage Site.

+Reorganization of collections and architectural modernization (2000s–present)

 The contents of the museums were decided on as follows: The Pergamon, with the Greek altar that gives it its name, retained much of its collection and was defined as a museum of ancient architecture.
 The Neues Museum presented archaeological objects as well as Egyptian and Etruscan sculptures, including the renowned bust of Queen Nefertiti.
 The Altes Museum, the oldest on the island, displayed Greek and Roman art objects on its first floor and hold exhibitions on its second floor.
 The Bode Museum's paintings went from Late Byzantine to 1800.
 And, as now, the Alte Nationalgalerie will cover the 19th century.

 Once this process is completed, perhaps by 2020, the Gemäldegalerie's painting collection will be transferred to the Bode, and a new annex, and Museum Island will present all art from the ancient civilizations to 1900.

 The James Simon Gallery, a $157 million visitors' center designed by the British architect David Chipperfield, completed construction in 2019 and is located beside the Neues Museum.
 It is linked to the Neues, Altes, Pergamon and Bode Museums by an underground passageway decorated with archaeological objects.